cadeinc/cadeinc.github.io/Skolem-Award.md

 **Peter Andrews**

 for the paper "General Matings" published in the CADE-4 proceedings in 1979.
-The paper is recognized as a landmark in the development of foundations for research in deductive program synthesis.
+The paper is recognised for its invention of the generalised mating method for constructing refutations of formulas in conjunctive normal form.
+This development paved the ground for the subsequent construction of many non-resolution methods in automated deduction, including the well-known connection method.

 Presented at
 CADE-27